gourimourya/E-Commerce-OM-Store-Data-Business-Dashboard/README.md

 # E-Commerce-OM-Store-Data-Business-Dashboard
-..!!..This projects OM store Data Business Analysis Using Excel
+..!!..This projects Viranda store Data Business Analysis Using Excel

-.This Projects are OM store wants to created an annual sales report for year 2024 and OM can understand thier customers grown more sales for next year.
+.This Projects are Viranda store wants to created an annual sales report for year 2024 and Viranda can understand thier customers grown more sales for next year.

   1.Worebook are creating data in cell for Excel file 2.Data Cleaning in Excel